-Collaboration with Pfizer Inc. and Merck KGaA, Darmstadt, Germany: BRACELET-1 study
+Co-development Agreement with Pfizer Inc. and Merck KGaA, Darmstadt, Germany: BRACELET-1 study

 In 2019, we entered into a co-development agreement with Merck KGaA, Darmstadt, Germany and Pfizer Inc. to co-develop pelareorep in combination with paclitaxel and avelumab (Bavencio®), a human anti-PD-L1 antibody, for the treatment of hormone receptor-positive / human epidermal growth factor 2-negative (HR+ / HER2-) metastatic breast cancer (mBC).
 This phase 2 clinical trial is jointly funded by Oncolytics and Pfizer.
-The study, known as BRACELET-1, is an open-label study planned to enroll 48 patients into three cohorts: paclitaxel alone, paclitaxel in combination with pelareorep, and paclitaxel in combination with both pelareorep and avelumab.
+The study, known as BRACELET-1, is an open-label study planned to enroll 48 patients into three cohorts: paclitaxel alone, paclitaxel in combination with pelareorep and avelumab.
 PrECOG LLC, a leading cancer research network, is managing the BRACELET-1 study.
 We dosed the first patient in 2020.

 The study is examining the expression of immune-related biomarkers to identify changes in T cell population between pretreatment and on-therapy biopsies and seek to confirm our previously identified biomarker and is designed to assess efficacy in terms of overall response rate at week 16 per RECIST 1.1 and iRECIST.
 The safety of the combination is also being evaluated.
-Similar to the AWARE-1 study (see below), the results of this study may provide an opportunity to add an arm to our proposed registration study that includes a checkpoint inhibitor in addition to the chemotherapy-virus combination.
+The results of this study may provide an opportunity to add an arm to our proposed registration study that includes a checkpoint inhibitor in addition to the chemotherapy-virus combination.
 Furthermore, the results of the BRACELET-1 study may provide important confirmatory data in the same patient population where we presented compelling mBC survival data at the 2017 AACR Annual Meeting.
 These endpoints, including the biomarker data, are expected to further de-risk our contemplated registration study, permitting for a smaller study with a higher likelihood of clinical success.

-In the second quarter of 2021, we continued patient enrollment and treatment.
+In the third quarter of 2021, we continued patient enrollment and treatment and began data analysis activities.